ryanquinnnelson/CMU-02718-HW5/README.md

     add p to S
-    remove peptides from P which overlap with p remove from U each allele covered by p remove from U any alleles with nonzero coverage in P
+    remove peptides from P which overlap with p remove from U each allele covered by p remove from U any alleles with nonzero coverage in revised P

   return S
 ```